moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 - Case C: both photons are reflected
 - Case D: photon in mode _a_ is transmitted, while photon in mode _b_ is reflect.

-However, if the photons are completely indistinguishable (frequency, polarization, arrival time at the BS), Cases B and C are never observed due to destructive interference of their corresponding probability amplitudes.

 The input modes are described by bosonic creation/annihilation operators $\hat{a}/\hat{a}^{\dagger}$ and $\hat{b}/\hat{b}^{\dagger}$, while the output modes are described by $\hat{c}/\hat{c}^{\dagger}$ and $\hat{d}/\hat{d}^{\dagger}$.
 The individual input modes are transformed at the BS according to the following rule,
 $$\hat{a} \rightarrow \frac{\hat{c}+\hat{d}}{\sqrt{2}},\qquad\text{ and}\qquad\hat{b} \rightarrow \frac{\hat{c}-\hat{d}}{\sqrt{2}}.$$